lhoebeke/CameravallenCode/README.md

 **4. Evaluate the performance of the retrained network** <br>
 `Hierachical_output_processing_training.py`can be used to evaluate the performance of the network.
 This script allows you to aggregate the predictions of the individual images to a hierarchical label for the sequence.
 Code to plot the training history and confusion matrices is also provided.

+## Contact

+The Lifewatch team of the Research Institute for Nature and Forest (INBO) supports the hardware infrastructure and access to the Agouti platform for Belgian partners.
+For more information, check the [cameratrap project page](http://cameratraps.inbo.be/) or contact directly [Jim Casaer](mailto:jim.casaer@inbo.be) for any questions about the hardware or the usage of the Agouti application.